lenincompres/DOM.create/README.md

 });
 ```

-When called from p5 or a p5 element, all new elements given an id are created as p5 elements.
+When called from p5 or a p5 element, all elements given an id are created as p5 elements, and can execute their p5 methods.

 ```javascript
 p5.create({